Decision-making: Group stages

 It is said that establishing critical norms in a group improves the quality of decisions, while the majority of opinions (called consensus norms) do not.

-Conflicts in socialization are divided in to functional and dysfunctional types.
-Functional conflicts are mostly the questioning the managers assumptions in their decision making and dysfunctional conflicts are like personal attacks and every action which decrease team effectiveness.
-Functional conflicts are the better ones to gain higher quality decision-making caused by the increased team knowledge and shared understanding.
+Conflicts in socialization are divided into functional and dysfunctional types.
+Functional conflicts mostly involve questioning managers' assumptions in their decision-making, while dysfunctional conflicts include personal attacks and every action that decreases team effectiveness.
+Functional conflicts are considered better for achieving higher-quality decision-making because they increase team knowledge and shared understanding.

 Rational and irrational

 In economics, it is thought that if humans are rational and free to make their own decisions, then they would behave according to rational choice theory.
 Rational choice theory says that a person consistently makes choices that lead to the best situation for themselves, taking into account all available considerations including costs and benefits; the rationality of these considerations is from the point of view of the person themselves, so a decision is not irrational just because someone else finds it questionable.

 In reality, however, there are some factors that affect decision-making abilities and cause people to make irrational decisions – for example, to make contradictory choices when faced with the same problem framed in two different ways (see also Allais paradox).

 Rational decision-making is a multi-step process for making choices between alternatives.
 The process of rational decision-making favors logic, objectivity, and analysis over subjectivity and insight.
 The irrational decision is more counter to logic.
 The decisions are made in haste and outcomes are not considered.

 One of the most prominent theories of decision-making is subjective expected utility (SEU) theory, which describes the rational behavior of the decision-maker.
 The decision maker assesses different alternatives by their utilities and the subjective probability of occurrence.

 Rational decision-making is often grounded on experience and theories that are able to put this approach on solid mathematical grounds so that subjectivity is reduced to a minimum, see e.g. scenario optimization.